sonalichauhan7/GPS-Recorder/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+# CoordinateApp

+GPS Recorder is a React Native application that allows users to add GPS coordinates, store them locally, and view the corresponding addresses.
+## Features

+- Add GPS coordinates to a list.
+- Persistent storage of coordinates using AsyncStorage.
+- View the address of a coordinate by tapping on it.
+- Delete coordinates from the list.
 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.